2025-2026 Academic Catalog

 Clinical Experiences in CLAS Pathway

 CLAS students engage in a full-semester early field experience block, spending one day a week in a metro area partner school in order to gain experience in a diverse classroom working with students with varying cultures, languages, and abilities.
 This field experience block also includes a coordinated teacher education course and a bi-weekly seminar.
-In their final, professional year students are placed in a full year internship within the CU Denver Professional Development School Network comprised of over 20 urban schools across numerous districts in the Denver metro region.
+In their final, professional year students are placed in a full year internship within the CU Denver Professional Development School Network comprised of over 20 schools across numerous districts in the Denver metro region.
 Through these internships, teacher education students live the life of a teacher for an entire academic year while enrolled in the program.
 The internships begin gradually with two days a week early on and increase over time to five days per week by the end of the final semester of the program.
 University courses are closely integrated with the sequence of clinical internship experiences providing teacher candidates with multiple opportunities to engage in the authentic work of teachers.
 Teacher candidates co-teach closely with practicing teachers in the school and gradually assume full responsibility for teaching by the end of the program.
 The schools are located in several Denver metropolitan districts serving large populations of low-income and/or culturally and linguistically diverse students, as well as a sizeable number of students for whom English is a second language and students with special needs.
 Each school is supported by a team of university and school-based educators who collaboratively support the development of each candidate through weekly coaching feedback and the facilitation of collaborative learning community seminars on-site at the school to integrate theory and practice.

 Professional Year Admissions